google/digitalbuildings/tools/abel/validators/README.md

 ### Entities

-The `Entities` tab holds all information about [reporting entities](https://github.com/google/digitalbuildings/blob/master/ontology/docs/building_config.md#reporting-physical-devices) and [virtual entities](https://github.com/google/digitalbuildings/blob/master/ontology/docs/building_config.md#virtual-devices) in a building or site. ***Note:*** If ABEL is being used for Google then Guids are required for all entities in the `FACILTITIES` namespace and can be retrieved via DB API.
+The `Entities` tab holds all information about [reporting entities](https://github.com/google/digitalbuildings/blob/master/ontology/docs/building_config.md#reporting-physical-devices) and [virtual entities](https://github.com/google/digitalbuildings/blob/master/ontology/docs/building_config.md#virtual-devices) in a building or site.
+If ABEL is being used for Google then Guids are required for all entities in the `FACILTITIES` namespace which can be retrieved from DB API.

 `Entity Code` *string* **required**